nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 }
 ```

-The default for packages created by individuals for their own use should most often add this support's data:
+The default for packages created by individuals for their own use should most often add this support field:

 ```json
 {